signalwire/signalwire-js/.changeset/selfish-tables-teach.md

 '@signalwire/webrtc': patch
 ---

-[internal] changed how BaseConnection retrieves and handle local state (roomSessionId, roomId, nodeId, etc)
+Internal changes on how `BaseConnection` retrieves and handle local state properties.